 In July, we felt ready to begin scaling cash back into the market.
 We first primarily added BTC and ETH and also added to our position in Sandbox (SAND), which we believe to be one of the more quality, long term gaming/NFT opportunities in the space (and as with most of our investments, we are active users of the product itself).

 In July/August, we also took a highly concentrated bet into Solana (SOL) because we saw tons of traction and development going on in the ecosystem, along with a rapidly sold out $70M token sale for Mango Markets (MNGO) that occurred.
 That sale was the biggest "signal over noise" moment to pull the trigger.
 No other Layer 1 smart contract protocol had this kind of traction or momentum.
 Our cost basis ended up being around $32 before SOL skyrocketed to $210+ within just a matter of weeks.
-We rotated profits from this (~$192 selling point) back into cash and BTC for risk purposes and still hold a batch of SOL for the longer haul.
+We rotated some profits from this (~$192-202 selling point) into BTC and ETH for risk purposes but still hold a substantial allocation of SOL for the longer haul.